 Find a Doctor

-This provider locator tool is being provided by STAAR Surgical Company (“STAAR”) solely to assist you in locating a provider who has experience with the EVO ICL family of lenses.
-For your convenience and based on your election, STAAR may highlight certain providers in your area who are frequent users of EVO ICL lenses.
 Notwithstanding the above, this provider locator tool should not be construed in any way as an endorsement or recommendation by STAAR as to the qualifications of any provider listed in this tool or the quality of medical care they can provide.
 STAAR makes no guarantees that using a provider from this list will result in your desired outcome.
 It is wholly and solely your responsibility to assess the qualifications of a potential provider.
 STAAR recommends that you meet and discuss the benefits and risks of the EVO ICL lens, and the procedure to implant the EVO ICL lens with the potential provider.

 STAAR hereby disclaims any and all liability arising from your use of and/or reliance on the information contained in this provider locator tool.